0xchase/r2taint/readme.md

 A plugin for radare2 that adds taint analysis using the Binary Analysis Platform (BAP) from CMU.

-Will highlight instructions tainted by sources in blue.
+r2taint will highlight tainted instructions blue.
 Instructions tainted by mallocs are highlighted in red.

 ---